yurkinh/Plugin.Maui.Calendar/README.md

 * Added native digits support (added **UseNativeDigits** Property)
 * Added **OtherMonthWeekIsVisible** and **DayViewBorderMargin** properties
 * Added **AutoChangeMonthOnDayTap** property — allows automatically switching the displayed month when user taps on a day from another month (disabled by default)
-* Added **UseAbbreviatedDayNames** property — allows using built-in .NET AbbreviatedDayNames without trimming
+* Added **UseAbbreviatedDayNames** property — allows using built-in .NET AbbreviatedDayNames without trimming.
+When this property is enabled, **DaysTitleMaximumLength** is ignored.

 ### Breaking  Changes